myying/parallel_python_tutorial/README.md

 On Linux, you can try `./main.sh`, it calls the `run_job.sh` script several times and run these in the background `./run_job.sh $job_id &`.
 The `&` is Linux syntax to run a program in the background.
 You can use `fg` to bring programs in the background back to the foreground.
 In the command line, a program running in the foreground will have to wait till completion for other programs to run.
 You can send signals to a foreground program by keyboard interruption (Ctrl+C or Ctrl+Z), or a background program by `kill -s SIG pid`.
 To monitor programs running in the background you can use `ps auf` (`pstree` in MacOS), or using the `top`/`htop` program.

 Programs that are heavy in computation (CPU-bound) will take most of the time using the CPU core running instructions, you typically see near 100% CPU when it's running.
 Programs that are doing more file I/O or web communication (I/O-bound) will take most of the time waiting for the slow data transfer, typically not full CPU usage.
-To parallelize a program that is CPU-bound, you have to involve more CPU cores, while for I/O-bound program you can use multiple threads one the single CPU core to achieve concurrency.
+To parallelize a program that is CPU-bound, you have to involve more CPU cores, while for I/O-bound program you can use multiple threads on single CPU core to achieve concurrency.

 The Python interpreter now has a Global Interpreter Lock (GIL), which prevents threads to run simultaneously.
 This limits the threading in Python to only I/O-bound tasks.
 But Python program can still use multiple processes to achieve parallelism.
 In fact there are so many libraries in Python for parallelization, it is indeed quite confusing.